 He then faced his next enormous challenge.

-Getting home to Romania.
+Getting home to Cluj, Romania.

 He was only 16 years old and his family was gone.
 For the next three months, the hungry and destitute Eduard and his little brother Michael wandered from town to town with only his survival instincts intact and the tattoo on his left arm.
-Eduard was a very quiet and humble man.
-He never spoke about his Holocaust experiences so his video testimony recorded by the USC Shoah Foundation was all I had to learn about his incredible story and journey. |

 It took me 10 years to build up the courage to watch my father’s interview with the USC Shoah Foundation.
 His journey home was so inspiring, I set about writing a musical documentary in his honour and am about to share it with the world.

-The Journey Home will include myself on piano, a 7-piece band and beautiful vocal performances.
 Portions of my father’s USC Shoah Foundation interview will appear on large screen as the story of his remarkable journey home is told through original music and lyrics.
-My father, a true inspiration. |

 The story of my father’s journey home is one of courage, hope and survival.